-TRU has recently updated it's Records Retention/Disposal Policy.
-This Policy along with the Records Retention Schedule describes how to effectively manage records in a systematic manner, and outlines how long to keep records and when they should be disposed of based on the end of their retention period.
+The University's Records Retention/Disposal Policy, along with the Records Retention Schedule describes how to effectively manage records in a systematic manner, and outlines how long to keep records and when they should be disposed of based on the end of their retention period.

 Records must be managed and disposed of in a manner appropriate to the sensitivity of the information contained in the record.
 TRU's Information Classification Standard is an important Records Management tool that describes how instituional records should be handled and disposed of based on their level of sensitivity.
 This Standard applies to all faculty, staff and service providers to the university who are authorized to access university records.

 As outlined in Section 14 of the Records Retention Policy each "department must maintain a listing of all Records Destroyed, other than Transitory Records".
 Please use the TRU Records Destruction Approval Form for this purpose.
 A completed example form is avaiilable to assist you in completing the form.